 Everyone knows virtual reality, but have you considered how augmented reality in construction and architecture could help your firm?

-Augmented reality is a live, copied view of a physical, real-world environment whose elements are augmented (or supplemented) by computer-generated sensory input.
-Virtual reality replaces the real world with a simulated one, whereas augmented reality takes the real world and adds to it with—in the case of architecture—a 3D model of your design.
+Augmented reality (AR) is a live, copied view of a physical, real-world environment whose elements are augmented (or supplemented) by computer-generated sensory input.
+Virtual reality replaces the real world with a simulated one whereas augmented reality takes the real world and adds to it with—in the case of architecture—a 3D model of your design.

 With the help of advanced augmented-reality technology such as computer vision and object recognition, the information about the surrounding real world of the user becomes interactive and able to be digitally manipulated.
 In augmented reality, computer software must derive real-world coordinates, independent from the camera or from camera images.